shyanta/part-up/README.md

 Layouts are the top-level templates.
 They can contain a header, current page placeholder and footer.
 The Sass file should only contain header and footer positioning rules.
 The js file should keep track of the state of the template and handle navigation functionality.

 ### Page
 Pages can contain single components with page-specific functionality, widgets (packages) and sub-pages.
 A page, in fact, only represents a composition.
 Therefore, the Sass file should only contain position defenitions of the inside components.
 The js file should handle the page states and navigation functionality if subpages are present.
+Pages are directly binded to routes.

 ### Widget (packages)
 With a funcionality, you can think of a widget which will fulfill one standalone functionality.
 Functionalities that tie the app together (like a navigation bar) should not be declared as a package, because it’s not a widget with a standalone functionality.
 The Sass file may only contain component composition rules.
 When a widget is called WidgetsPartupActivities, the package should be called partup:client-widgets-partup-activities.